valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

   results: searchReducer,
 });
 ```
 *When we render and map out our search results, `'results'` we will call each object carrying `'hits'` data from the API.
-You can name `'results'` whatever you want just be sure to keep track.*
+We can name `'results'` whatever we want just be sure to keep track.*

-##### **Reducer:** specifies *how* our application's state changes in response to actions that are being sent to the **store**.
+###### **Reducer:** specifies *how* our application's state changes in response to actions that are being sent to the **store**.
 Our app's actions will only describe *what happened*.

 We can think of our reducer as a Microwave Oven.
-It takes in an old, cold slice of pineapple pizza, heats it up, and gives our hungry tummies a different, but warm slice of 'Za.
+It takes in an old, cold slice of pineapple pizza, heats it up, and gives our hungry tummies a warmer slice of 'Za (dipping sauce not included).
 It is taking something old like, say, an `initialState`, and radiates energy into it to make it feel fresh.
+Keep in mind, it's not a totally different slice, but it's a copy of the same slice, only warmer.

 ![pizza](https://sparkpeo.hs.llnwd.net/e1/resize/630m620/e4/7/1/l719944983.jpg)
 *(Focus, buddy.)*

 For now, let's write up the outline of our reducer function.
 We'll also declare our initial state which will be empty.

-##### reducers/searchReducer.js
+###### reducers/searchReducer.js
 ```javascript
 const initialState = {
   text: '', // text that the user will input to the Search Bar